trcrsired/Portable-Cpp-Guideline/README.md

 ```

 Libraries like ```fast_io``` provide direct support for file loading and handling all the corner cases for you, including transparent support for platforms that do not offer memory mapping (like web assembly).
+The memory is writable.

 https://github.com/cppfastio/fast_io